MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 1. Gracefully handle the tasks of your app that can't be used with no internet access.
 1. Implement advanced scenarios such as letting users download data for offline viewing.

-To learn more, see [Offline and network connectivity support in Progressive Web Apps](./offline.md).
+To learn more, see [Use Service Workers to manage network requests](./service-workers.md).

 <!-- ====================================================================== -->